 off your pedals.
 We're about 100 yards from the trail's temporary end.

-The remaining trail between Fort Canyon and Schoolhouse
+The singletrack trail between Fort Canyon and Schoolhouse

-descend another 400 vertical feet to connect to the Schoolhouse Springs
+trail descends another 600 vertical feet over 2 miles to connect to the bottom of the

 Looking across the ravine.
-Once the bridge is
+The bridge was completed

 If the above video does not appear on your